visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 Further, where JavaScript frameworks are chosen to build client-side web applications, consideration should be given to mitigate problems between client and server and address accessibility, performance, and SEO requirements.
 To this end Server-Side Rendering implementations maybe required, please speak to VisitScotland’s development team who will be happy to offer advice.

-### Analytics, SEO and GDPR
+### Analytics, SEO and PECR/GDPR

-All assets developed for VisitScotland should comply with [Digital Scotland Service Standards](https://www.gov.scot/publications/digital-scotland-service-standard/) and should include VisitScotland’s standards on general analytics, SEO and GDPR.
+All assets developed for VisitScotland should comply with [Digital Scotland Service Standards](https://www.gov.scot/publications/digital-scotland-service-standard/) and should include VisitScotland’s standards on general analytics, SEO and PECR/GDPR.

 Discussion with relevant teams should be had early in any Discovery phase and before development starts.
 Relevancy of the asset should determine how much engagement will be required.
 Specific requirements on these topics are outlined in the following sections.

-In terms of GDPR, for any assets recording identifiable data, Digital Partners should work with the VisitScotland Information Officer to follow established GDPR processes within VisitScotland.
+In terms of PECR/GDPR, for any assets recording identifiable data, Digital Partners should work with the VisitScotland Information Officer to follow established PECR/GDPR processes within VisitScotland.

 #### Tracking requirements